ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 We compared the voice offerings of the main providers at the time, Google, IBM, Amazon.
 Largely due to convenience and a wide choice of nice, interesting voices, we settled on Amazon Polly, which had recently been [plugged by Jeff Bezos](https://www.recode.net/2017/4/12/15274220/jeff-bezos-amazon-shareholders-letter-day-2-disagree-and-commit).

 Of the AMZ voices, Geraint was the clear team favourite.
-Geraint had the soul of a poet.
-He elevated mere reading of text into a lyrical performance.
-We really liked Geraint, especially once we got him to read the lyrics of Bohemian Rhapsody.
+Experimental Geraint had the soul of a poet.
+He elevated mere reading of text into a lyrical performance, especially once we got him to read the lyrics of Bohemian Rhapsody.
 That audio file was all it took to convince any doubter that the quality of automated voices had now achieved a threshold of "wow, rather good".

 Since this was a public-facing experiment going to actual, subscription-paying consumers, we needed to be sure we had buy-in from the rest of the company, especially Editorial, Brand, Marketing, Product.
 Until that point, no-one had asked (or answered) the question, "What does the FT sound like?"